 Words by Marléna Ahearn

-If you’ve ever considered going vegan, or are just looking from some new meal inspo, check out the ‘What I Eat In A Day’ of four Rochester Brainery residents.
+If you’ve ever considered going vegan, or are just looking from some new meal inspiration, check out the favorite go-to meals of four Rochester vegans.

 Ali Lawrence, owner of Spirit and Abundance

-A green smoothie with very little fruit with a small bowl of granola or fruit with plant based yogurt, tofu scramble with veggies, oatmeal (in the fall and winter), or if I’m in the mood for a treat, waffles or pancakes!
+I love a green smoothie with very little fruit with a small bowl of granola or fruit with plant based yogurt.
+In the colder months, I gravitate towards tofu scramble with veggies, oatmeal, or if I’m in the mood for a treat, waffles or pancakes!

-Usually, I eat some kind of bowl that I can eat without having to heat up for work.
-Salad, grain, and burrito bowls are my go-to.
-When I'm not working, I love bean burgers or pasta.
+Usually, I eat some kind of bowl that I can eat without having to heat it up at work.
+Salad, grain bowls, burrito bowls, and soups are my go-to.
+When I'm not working, I love to make bean burgers or pasta.

-I'm addicted to tortilla chips, but I also love fruit, vegetables, nuts and seeds, kombucha, and homemade bread.
+I'm addicted to tortilla chips, but I also love fruit, vegetables, nuts and seeds, kombucha, and homemade breads and muffins.

 Andrea Parros, owner of The Red Fern

 I love a bagel sandwich!
-Half of a sprouted wheat bagel, toasted with scallion cream cheese, tofu egg patty, or ginger tamari tofu and pickled veggies
+My recipe includes half of a sprouted wheat bagel, toasted with scallion cream cheese, tofu egg patty, or ginger tamari tofu and pickled veggies.

 I also love soup or vegan spanakopita from Voula's, both of which are something I can grab quick and eat fast during the lunch rush!

-In the winter, I make a lot of pasta bakes and baked nachos and in the Summer, I love to make an assortment of vegan cookout foods: grilled veggie burgers & sausages, pasta salad, corn salad, baked beans, green salad, grilled veggies, etc etc. I love grilling!
+In the winter, I make a lot of pasta bakes and baked nachos.
+In the summer, I love to make an assortment of vegan cook-out foods: grilled veggie burgers & sausages, pasta salad, corn salad, baked beans, green salad, grilled veggies—I love grilling!

-Keri Barone and Elizabet O’Conner, owners of Whole Abundance
+Keri Barone and Elizabeth O’Conner, owners of Whole Abundance

-For some recipe-inspo, Keri Barone and Elizabet O’Conner, owners of Whole Abundance share some of their favorite vegan recipes.
+For some more meal inspiration, Keri Barone and Elizabeth O’Conner, owners of Whole Abundance, share some of their favorite vegan recipes.
 At Whole Abundance, they focus on whole-food, plant-based, no oil, no added sugar recipes that are simple and delicious!

 Cherry Banana Smoothie Bowl